amejiarosario/amejiarosario.github.io/source/_drafts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 </section>
 ```

 This has the general structure about how we want to represent our tasks.
-Right now it has just hard-coded tasks.
+Right now it has hard-coded tasks.
 We are going to slowly turn it into a dynamic app using Angular 2 data bindings.
 But before that let's add some styling so things look better.

 # Styling the todo app